 When I wasn’t with my family, I was at the neighborhood recreation center shooting hoops or playing other sports with my friends.
 It was a great place for me to hang out and stay off the streets, but it didn’t work for everyone.
 I watched more and more friends fall down bad paths as we got older.
 By high school, half of the kids I grew up with had dropped out, been put in jail, or murdered.

 This wasn’t a surprising fate for kids in the area I grew up in.
 My own siblings even fell onto dark paths.
 My sister who I was closest to went to prison.
 When that happened, it tore me apart.
 It was in that moment that I realized sometimes nice people make bad decisions.
 But I didn’t want to be one of those people.
 I saw my mom struggling so much to provide for us, so I decided that I wouldn’t go down the same path as my siblings.
 I told her not to worry because I’d find my own way.

 And I did, at first.
 I knew I wanted more out of my life than being in a gang, so I worked really hard to keep my grades up and perform well on my football and basketball teams.
 College would be impossible without a scholarship, so I did everything I could to get noticed and change the situation I had been born into.

-I took a couple of years off, staying in Portsmouth and feeling lost.
-Going back to Columbus, in my eyes, would mean I was a failure.
-I couldn’t face that fate.
+I took a couple of years off and stayed in Portsmouth while I was feeling lost.
+In my eyes, going back to Columbus would mean I was a failure.
+I couldn’t face that.
 So, I searched for something to do in Portsmouth.